Azure-GOT/Downloading-Files/Use Cases/Virtual Network - Adding subnets.md

 When there is a requirement for different sub-network for the each department in the organization, so we can divide the virtual network into multiple subnets for different department and security.

-> Note: The address range of one subnet should not overlap into address range of another subnet.
+> Note: We can add 3,000 subnets per virtual network.
+The address range of one subnet should not overlap into address range of another subnet.

 ## Objective